zzonyo/trust-docs-test/source/index.html.md

 - Only if a user has positions of a single token and has no open orders, the leverage is available to be switched flexibly.

-- The interface limits the number of requests to 3 times/second.
+- The interface limits the number of requests to 1 time per 3 seconds.

 ###  Request Parameter